 Two-pot retirement system

-The new two-pot retirement system will become effective on 1 September 2024.
-This page presents the latest information on the changes and how they will impact you.
+The two-pot retirement system became effective on 1 September 2024.
+This page summarises the changes and explains their impact.

-All future contributions to retirement funds will be split as follows: One-third will be credited to a savings component and two-thirds to a retirement component.
-Together, these components will make up your retirement fund account.
+All contributions made to retirement funds from 1 September 2024 are split as follows: One-third is allocated to a savings component and two-thirds to a retirement component.
+These components form part of one retirement account.

 You get value for money